cetinkaya/caltk/README.md

 caltk 3 2015
 ```

-If only one argument is provided it is considered as the month of current year.
+If only one argument is provided, it is considered as the month of current year.
 Since it is March 2015 at the moment,

 ```
 caltk 3